vite-pwa/vite-plugin-pwa/docs/deployment/index.md

 - Lighthouse: Core Web Vitals, Performance, Images size optimization...
 - And more...

 Enter the url of your application, click `Start Test` button, wait for the test to finish, the `WebPageTest` result will hint you what things on your application must be fixed/changed.
 The `WebPageTest` result will also score your application, it will also test your site with `Lighthouse`.

-For example, go to [WebPageTest](https://www.webpagetest.org/) <outbound-link />, enter `https://vite-plugin-pwa.netlify.app/`,
-click `Start Test` button, wait a few seconds for the test to finish, and see the results for this site.
+For example, go to [WebPageTest](https://www.webpagetest.org/), enter `https://vite-plugin-pwa.netlify.app/`, click `Start Test` button, wait a few seconds for the test to finish, and see the results for this site.